J6 Timeline

 As rioters pulled police barricades from the perimeter, officers attempt to fill those gaps to hold the line.
 Early clips of this were interpreted as police "removing barricades" and "inviting rioters in" rather than filling in the gaps created by rioters.
 CCTV released in the years following disproved that narrative.

-First Breach of the Capitol Building
+First Breach of the Interior of the Capitol

 Vice President Evacuation